jnozzi/cocoadev.com/SiteContent/General/FunComputerGames.markdown

 Computer programmers often like to play fun computer games.
 Cocoa programmers are no exception.
-Here's a list of fun computer games [[CocoaDevUsers]] have been known to ramble on and on about.
+Here's a list of fun computer games General/CocoaDevUsers have been known to ramble on and on about.

 But please don't make special pages for these.
 Locating the desired game is left as an exercise for the sufficiently motivated "computer programmer".